KendrickOrg/kendrick/CONTRIBUTING.md

 PS: at the moment, we have only one master branch, so all development happens on this branch.
 We will use two branches when we release a first version of Kendrick.

-If you have problems loading with the previous script, use the following one:
+If you have problems loading with the previous script due to network issues, use the following one:

 ```Smalltalk
 | count |